wetleaf/HP-Project/docs/Prompt Questions.md

 Arguments:
 ```
 Years: 8 to 9
-Number: 10
+Number: 4
 Difficulty: Easy
+Country: India
-Topic: Phonics
+Topic: Money
-Sub-Topic: Consonants and Vowels
+Sub-Topic: If you have [Amount1] rupees and spend [SpentAmount] rupees, how much money do you have left?
 ```

 Example:
 ```
 Title: Clocks
 Questions: 5
-Topic: Tell Time
+Topic: Which clock shows the time indicated by the clock in the question?

 Questions:
-1. What time is indicated by the clock?
-[Clock showing 2:30]
-2. There are _ minutes in an hour.
-3. How many minutes are there in 4 hours?
-4. If it is 2:30 now, what time will it be in 4 hours?
-5. Which of the following clocks indicate 12:45?
+1. Which of the following clocks indicate 12:45?
     a.[Clock showing 12:45]
     b.[Clock showing 1:30]
     c.[Clock showing 2:15]
     d.[Clock showing 3:00]
+2. What is the time indicated by the clock [Clock showing 1:30]?

 Answers:
-1. 2:30
+1. a
-2. 60 minutes
+2. 1:30
-3. 240 minutes
-4. 6:30
-5. a
 ```